Curriculum choices for your village

 • Build Your Library - A literature-based curriculum inspired by the style of classic living books.
 Science and history step out of the textbook and into stories that stay with kids.
 Each level forms a full academic year with clear scheduling.
 (K-12)

-• BookShark Secular - A fully secular branch of BookShark built around rich literature selections and ready-to-go instructor guides.
+• BookShark - A fully secular branch of BookShark built around rich literature selections and ready-to-go instructor guides.
 Kids move through the year with a curated bookshelf as their compass.
 Includes reading, writing, science, history, and math options.
 (PreK-12)

 • Nautilus Homeschool - Designed around Great Books and Socratic learning, Nautilus builds critical thinking from the ground up.
 It bundles humanities, writing, and classical literature into a cohesive whole.
 A strong fit for families who want academic rigor without religious influence.
 (K-12)